Russian is still a bit hard to find good resources to learn.

 As for the basics of Russian… I still have no idea what is the best to use to learn the grammar.
-I have made a course for the Russian alphabet though so that’s a start.
+I have made a course for the Russian alphabet and for an introduction to Russian for beginners.
+I have also made a translation of a Russian Interlinear Book, although, I suppose, you should only look at it at a later stage.

 The podcasts there are mostly about entertainment.
 From my experience, though, a lot of the podcasts there are not that interesting for non-native Russian speakers (and I believe that they are not interesting for native Russian speakers either).
 However, check some podcasts in the top 10 there or use the search tool if you have some topic you are interested in.
 If desperate, just try Vasily’s Weekend.